THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Or if you really wanted to rough it, you could just sleep in your car or SUV.

 Many retailers and restaurants offer discounts and free food on your birthday.

-When you save money in your 401k plan, the money is taken pre-tax.
+When you save in your 401k plan, the money is taken pre-tax.

-This means there is less money for the government to tax, which means you take home more money than you otherwise would.
+This means you are taxed less, which means you take home more money than you otherwise would.

 For example, let’s say you earn $40,000 a year, are paid biweekly, and are in the 25% tax bracket.